bridge-core/bridge-jam/README.md

 ## Rating

 Add-ons will be rated in different categories: Creativity, Functionality and Uniqueness.
-Each category will be rated out of 10 which will give your add-on an overall score of 0 out of 30.
+Each category will be rated out of 10 which will give your add-on an overall score out of 30.
 Whoever has the highest score will win the bridge. add-on jam!
 In the case of a tie the judges will vote on a poll for the two or more options, the winner of bridge. add-on jam will be whoever gets more votes.

 ## Rules